ddimaria/wmcp/wmcp-361/README.md

 Stocks can be classified into different **sectors**, which are a part of the economy that shares a related product or service.
 11 main sectors: Basic Materials, Communication Services, Consumer Cyclical, Consumer Defensive, Energy, Financial Services, Healthcare, Industrials, Real Estate, Technology, and Utilities.

 **Hot Sectors** are sectors that have recently performed well.
-The tend to become overvalued and underperform as they become less hot.
+They tend to become overvalued and underperform as they become less hot.
 Clients tend to want to invest in hot sectors during their overvaluation period, but that usually results in underperformance and less diversification.

 Sectors should be invested in to balance a portfolio, but not to generate excess performance.